 Richard Cruttwellshared some quality time with the audience during the Medway local Author Fair at Rochester University on 14th of October.
 During the event, he also gave an insight about his action packed thriller, ‘Room 13: Between Hell and Redemption’, where he depicts some unexpected events.

-College Girls gets featured in Donegal Now as Coyle lets out the story that has been in her head for 30 years.
+Caitriona Coyle author of “College Girls” has been featured in the Tirconaill Tribune newspaper in County Donegal.
+Coyle, lets out the story that has been in her head for 30 years and now her historical fiction ‘College girls’ is out.
 The story holds the lives of three women; Cathy, Ethna and Meave living in Dublin during the ’70s.